Empirical sandwich variance estimator for iterated conditional expectation g-computation: G-computation

 The previous algorithm describes an unstratified version of ICE g-computation, meaning that the nuisance outcome models are fit to observations regardless of their observed treatment histories, $\bar{a}_{i,k-1}$.
 Therefore, the functional form for treatment history in each iterative regression model must be correctly specified.
-To avoid these parametric modeling assumptions for treatment history, the data used to estimate the outcome models is steps 1 and 3 can instead be subset to those who followed the treatment plan $\bar{a}_{i,k-1}^*$ up to that time \cite{wen_parametric_2021}.
+To avoid parametric assumptions for treatment history, the data used to estimate the outcome model parameters in steps 1 and 3 can instead be subset to those who followed the treatment plan $\bar{a}_{i,k-1}^*$ up to that time \cite{wen_parametric_2021}.
 We refer to this latter variation as stratified ICE g-computation.
 By estimating the models among only those following the plan, the stratified ICE g-computation estimator avoids any parametric constraints for the functional form of treatment history on the outcome.
 However, this comes at the cost of less data being available to fit the models.

-For consistent estimation of the variance of $\hat{\mu}_\tau$, the nonparametric bootstrap has been suggested \cite{schomaker_using_2019, wen_parametric_2021}.
-While the nonparametric bootstrap provides a consistent variance estimator, it can be computationally demanding, as it requires re-estimating the series of regression models with resampled data.
-Further, the ICE procedure does not provide estimates of $\mu_{\tau-1}$ or other time-points as by-products.
+For consistent variance estimation of $\hat{\mu}_\tau(\bar{a}_{\tau-1}^{*})$, the nonparametric bootstrap has been suggested \cite{schomaker_using_2019, wen_parametric_2021}.
+While the nonparametric bootstrap provides a consistent variance estimator, it can be computationally demanding, as it requires re-estimating the series of regression models using resampled data.
+Further, the ICE procedure does not provide estimates of $\mu_{\tau-1}(\bar{a}_{\tau-2}^{*})$ or the mean at other time-points as by-products of estimating $\mu_\tau(\bar{a}_{\tau-1}^{*})$, unlike standard g-computation.
 Instead, the whole process, and thus also the bootstrap, must be repeated for each time point of interest.
-Therefore, we consider an alternative to the bootstrap for estimating the variance of $\hat{\mu}_\tau$.
+Therefore, we consider an alternative to the bootstrap for estimating the variance of $\hat{\mu}_\tau(\bar{a}_{\tau-1}^{*})$.